Mental health and mental health first aiders in the workplace

 The importance of mental health within PayCaptain:

-PayCaptain is a company that was launched to improve the financial wellbeing of employees across the UK.
-Better financial wellbeing is possible with effective payroll and innovative tools to help employees understand their payroll and manage their money better.
+PayCaptain is a payroll software company that was launched to improve the financial wellbeing of employees across the UK.
+Better financial wellbeing is possible with effective outsourced payroll and innovative tools like salary advances, payment splitting, SmartPay, savings pots and an interactive easy-to-use mobile payroll app to help employees understand their online payslips and manage their money better.

-Financial health has a huge impact on the stress that an individual experiences, which has a direct correlation and knock-on effect to a person’s mental health wellbeing.
+Financial health has a huge impact on the stress that an individual experiences, which has a direct correlation and knock-on effect to a person’s mental health and wellbeing, making financial wellness a must-have employee benefit.

-As part of PayCaptain’s commitment to its own employees, Operations Manager, Sarah Rayment, and Payroll Manager, Rebecca Davenport, have recently become certified Mental Health First Aiders.
+As part of PayCaptain’s commitment to its own employees, Head of Operations, Sarah Rayment and Payroll Manager, Rebecca McNeill, have recently become certified Mental Health First Aiders.
 Sarah says:

 "Our MHFA training was with Learning Curve Group and it was a great course that gave us insight in what to look out for and the impact that poor mental health has on workers.
 We’re now able to offer support and signposting to organisations that can help people who’s mental health is affected by what’s happening in the world today."

-In summary, MHFAs in the workplace can have a very positive impact - creating a more supportive culture and leading to improved mental health and job satisfaction.
+In summary, mental health first aiders in the workplace can have a very positive impact - creating a more supportive culture and leading to improved mental health and job satisfaction.

 It’s important, particularly post-pandemic and in today’s economic climate, to identify changes in employees’ behaviour, productivity and overall wellness.
 By identifying changes, MHFAs may be able to determine if employees are experiencing poor mental health.